cktlco/crew-chief-autovoicepack/README.md

 ```
 On Windows, it's easiest to run this from the WSL2 (Linux) bash prompt, but it may also work from the Windows Command Prompt or PowerShell.

-If you are using Docker Desktop, you may also see the build process appear on the "Active Builds" tab of "Builds".
+If you are using Docker Desktop, you can also see the build process appear on the "Active Builds" tab of "Builds".
 You can review the progress or check error logs there.

 Once the image has been rebuilt, you can run it with `docker run ...` as usual.